Updated April 11th, 2018.

 Incredible karst mountains jetting out of azure waters, epic sunsets on an island, fire shows, adventure activities, awesome food, and swimming with fish.
 What else would you want out of a beach holiday?

 In Krabi, there are numerous mainland beaches and island oases to bliss out on.
 The province has its fair share of things to do like beach bumming, waterfall adventuring, hikes and climbs with phenomenal viewpoint rewards, and of course, beautiful islands beckoning you to visit.

-Get lost on Koh Lanta, rage on Koh Phi Phi, or feel like a castaway when you visit Tonsai.
-Take snorkel tours or get up even closer with a dive.
-If you’d rather be on land, why not get up high by rock climbing on some of the most sought after rock climbing locations in the world.
+Get lost on Koh Lanta, rage on Koh Phi Phi, or feel like a castaway when you visit Railay or Tonsai.
+Take snorkel tours or get up even closer to the underwater creatures with a dive.
+If you’d rather be on land, why not get up high by rock climbing on some of the most sought-after rock climbing locations in the world!